Datavault-UK/automate-dv/src/dbtvault-dev/docs/macros.md

 that you wish to override as the alias in the pair.

 !!! note
-    The macro will not actually override (delete or replace) any of the source columns, but simply add new columns using the provided column as a basis.
+    If a provided column name is the same as a source column name, the provided column will take precedence over the source column, and the original source column will not be selected.

 ##### Functions